Skip to main content

 3. Manages Cortisol ∞ Practices that regulate the stress response are essential for preventing cortisol from creating a catabolic, pro-inflammatory state that directly antagonizes the goals of anabolic therapies.

-In conclusion, the clinical response to a is not governed solely by the pharmacokinetics of the prescribed agents.
+In conclusion, the clinical response to a combined hormonal protocol is not governed solely by the pharmacokinetics of the prescribed agents.
 It is profoundly dictated by the metabolic and inflammatory milieu of the host, a milieu that is actively shaped by daily lifestyle choices.
 Addressing insulin resistance, inflammation, and gut dysbiosis is a non-negotiable component of optimizing biomarker responses and achieving the desired clinical outcomes.

 References